Month 12, Day 17, Thursday 9:00 a.m.

 Bruner turned and bowed again as they climbed past him, stammering.
 “Oh, yes, definitely.
 I would be honored to attend a Westbay gathering.
 At your convenience.
 Thank you, Westbay, good to see you.”

-They left Bruner behind, and Sebastien swallowed the scathing words she had been going to say.
+They left Bruner behind, and Sebastien swallowed the scathing words she had been about to say.
 “Useful,” she admitted instead, grudgingly.

 Westbay grinned.
 “Thank you.
-The Family name does come in handy sometimes.
+The Family name does come in handy from time to time.
 Now why are we here?”

 Sebastien eyed him with consideration.
 ‘He’s irritating and spoiled, at best, but he hasn’t told anyone about the accident in the defense building or my subsequent Will-strain.
 I still owe him a favor.
 Perhaps he doesn’t want to get rid of an asset before it can bear fruit.
 And as he’s just shown, he can be useful, through no merit of his own.’

 Aloud, she said, “No questions.
 In fact, don’t talk at all.”
-She looked around, then turned back to the stairwell, motioning impatiently for Westbay to open the door for her.
+She looked around before motioning impatiently for Westbay to open the door for her.

-“Where are we g—” He snapped his mouth shut halfway through the question, then smothered a smile that made him look like a child who’d just stolen a cookie from the jar and was reveling in the thrill of it with the friend eating the other half of the cookie.
+“Where are we g—” He snapped his mouth shut halfway through the question, then lifted his hand to cover a smile that made him look like a child who’d just stolen a cookie from the jar and was reveling in the thrill of it.
 He tried to put on a serious face, but the excitement kept peeking through.

 “You’re an idiot,” she muttered.